 Diversification does not ensure a profit or guarantee against loss.

 Asset Allocation is a method of diversification which positions assets among major investment categories.
 Asset Allocation may be used in an effort to manage risk and enhance returns.
 It does not, however, guarantee a profit or protect against loss.

 The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without SSGA’s express written consent.

 All information is from SSGA unless otherwise noted and has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.

-Bonds generally present less short-term risk and volatility than stocks, but contain interest rate risk (as interest rates rise bond prices usually fall); issuer default risk; issuer credit risk; liquidity risk; and inflation risk.
-These effects are usually pronounced for longer-term securities.
+Bonds generally present less short-term risk and volatility than stocks, but contain interest rate risk (as interest rates raise, bond prices usually fall); issuer default risk; issuer credit risk; liquidity risk; and inflation risk.
+These effects are usually pronounced for longer-term. securities.
 Any fixed income security sold or redeemed prior to maturity may be subject to a substantial gain or loss.

 Investing in high yield fixed income securities, otherwise known as "junk bonds", is considered speculative and involves greater risk of loss of principal and interest than investing in investment grade fixed income securities.
 These Lower-quality debt securities involve greater risk of default or price changes due to potential changes in the credit quality of the issuer.

 There can be no assurance that a liquid market will be maintained for ETF shares.

 The trademarks and service marks referenced herein are the property of their respective owners.
 Third party data providers make no warranties or representations of any kind relating to the accuracy, completeness or timeliness of the data and have no liability for damages of any kind relating to the use of such data.